abpframework/abp/docs/en/Modules/Database-Tables.md

 ### CmsEntityTags

-This table is utilized by the Tag Management to store tags and their relationship with various entities, thus enabling efficient categorization and organization of content.
+This table is utilized by the [Tag Management system](Cms-Kit/Tags.md) to store tags and their relationship with various entities, thus enabling efficient categorization and organization of content.
 You can query this table to get entity tags by entities.

 ### CmsGlobalResources

-This table is a database table for the CmsGlobalResources system, allowing for dynamic addition of global styles and scripts.
+This table is a database table for the [CMS Kit Global Resources system](Cms-Kit/Global-Resources.md), allowing for dynamic addition of global styles and scripts.

 ### CmsMediaDescriptors